-So don’t be afraid to listen to advice, but follow your own voice at the same time.
+So don’t be afraid to listen to advice when it comes to self care ideas, but follow your own voice at the same time.
 Try and test things out.

 Since then, I’ve meditated almost every day.
 It works for me.
 It makes the process enjoyable (even when the experts say it doesn’t help!).

 So trust that you know what works for you and don’t be afraid to do that!